 Army rebounds to upend Texas-San Antonio, 31-13

+"I'm glad they forgot about it right away," Army coach Jeff Monkey said.
+"I didn't forget about that; I don't know if I'll ever forget about that.
+So, good for them.
+Losses like that are going to linger.
+They're hard, they are hard to overcome.
+When you've got the No. 7 team beat in their stadium, it's going to linger and it's hard to come back from."

+Monken admitted he was worried about a letdown, but he shouldn't have.

-Army coach Jeff Monken made a last-minute switch at quarterback against UTSA, starting Jabari Laws in place of Kevin Hokins Jr. The Black Knights had their most prolific output of the season.
+Aiding Army's recovery was a late switch at quarterback against UTSA.
+Jabari Laws started in place of an injured Kevin Hokins Jr. and the Black Knights responded with their most prolific output of the season.

 Army (2-1) generated season-highs in total yards with 358 and rushing yards with 340 against UTSA (1-2).

+"We knew what to expect from this team, but it's very hard to emulate that," Roadrunners coach Frank Wilson said of the triple-option offense.
+"So, even when we practiced it, it probably was not at the speed that it was today."

-The Black Knights scored 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.
+Laws' first collegiate play resulted in a 35-yard run to open the game.
+The Black Knights would score 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.

-Walker added a second rushing touchdown and Laws and Connor Slomka each added one to propel Army.

 UTSA's initial touchdown came on a two-yard dive by quarterback Lowell Narcisse.
 The Roadrunners scored after converting on fourth-and-eight at the Black Knights' 33-yard line.